 Call and return data in RMI calls are formatted using the Java Object Serialization protocol.
-Each method invocation's CallData is represented by the ObjectIdentifier (the target of the call), an Operation (a number representing the method to be invoked), a Hash (a number that verifies that client stub and remote object skeleton use the same stub protocol), followed by a list of zero or more Arguments for the call.
+Each method invocation's CallData is written to a Java Object Serialization output stream that contains the ObjectIdentifier (the target of the call), an Operation (a number representing the method to be invoked), a Hash (a number that verifies that client stub and remote object skeleton use the same stub protocol), followed by a list of zero or more Arguments for the call.

-In the JDK1.1 stub protocol the Operation represented the method number as assigned by rmic and the Hash was the stub/skeleton hash which is the stub's interface hash.
-In the JDK1.2 stub protocol (JDK1.2 stubs are generated using the -v1.2 option with rmic), Operation has the value -1 and the Hash is a hash representing the method to call.
-The hash is described in the section "The RemoteRef Interface:.
+In the 1.1 stub protocol the Operation represents the method number as assigned by rmic and the Hash was the stub/skeleton hash which is the stub's interface hash.
+In the 1.2 stub protocol (1.2 stubs are generated using the -v1.2 option with rmic), Operation has the value -1 and the Hash is a hash representing the method to call.
+The hash is described in the section "The RemoteRef Interface".

-CallData: ObjectIdentifier Operation Hash Arguments{opt} ObjectIdentifier: ObjectNumber UniqueIdentifier UniqueIdentifier: Number Time Count Arguments: Value Arguments Value Value: Object Primitive PaturnValue of an PML call consists of a return code
+CallData: ObjectIdentifier Operation Hash Argumentsopt ObjectIdentifier: ObjectNumber UniqueIdentifier UniqueIdentifier: Number Time Count Arguments: Value Arguments Value Value: Object Primitive